ClioPatria/ClioPatria/README.txt

     web-operations, such as managing settings and loading/unloading RDF.

 If you want to extend the application, there  are two options.
-One is to put a Prolog file with the desired  extensions in =|conf.d|=.
+One is to put a Prolog file with  the   desired  extensions in =|config-enabled|=.
 Another is to run configure/setup from   another directory.
-This creates run.pl and conf.d in the current working directory,  after which the extensions can be placed in =|conf.d|=.
+This creates run.pl and config-enabled in the current  working directory, after which the extensions can be placed in =|config-enabled|=.

 ---+++ Use as library